Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 - High probability of discrepancies- the inventory count is taken only at the end of the accounting period, which means there is no update before that.
 Since inventory isn’t updated regularly, major discrepancies could creep in from the beginning inventory count to the ending count.

 - Weaker inventory control- inventory is not updated in real-time therefore, businesses may not know the status of their stocks when they need to.
-Demand forecasting might not be as accurate as compared with the perpetual system leading to stockouts or overstocking.
-While theft, shrinkage could be detected in the perpetual system, it is not so in the periodic inventory system.
+Demand forecasting might not be as accurate as compared with the perpetual inventory system leading to stockouts or overstocking.
+While theft, shrinkage could be detected in the perpetual inventory system, it is not so in the periodic inventory system.

 Which One Should You Choose for Your Business?